Skip to main content

 4. Try the preview.
 Use the preview to test with sample data and verify the workflow runs.

-Usually no. Dreamlit watches your database for changes, so if your app already writes the data you need, you’re all set.
+Usually no. Dreamlit reacts to database changes, so if your app already writes the data you need, you’re all set.
 If you need to track something new (like order completions), just prompt Bolt.new to add the database write.

 Yes.
 Dreamlit connects to your Supabase database, not your Bolt.new deployment.
 Redeploy as often as you like.
 Your email workflows keep running.